Globular weak $\omega$-categories as models of a type theory: Type theory for weak -categories

-where $\mathrm{drop}(\GG)$ is the context $\GG$ with its last variable removed.
-One can check by induction on the derivation of the judgment $\GG\vdashps$ that whenever $\GG$ is a ps-context which is of dimension nonzero, both $\partial^-_i\GG$ and $\partial^+_i\GG$ are also ps-contexts.
-It is straightforward in the case of the $i$-source, and for the $i$-target, it relies on the fact that whenever the $\mathrm{drop}$ operator is used, immediately afterwards a variable of the same type that the one that was removed is added.
-We denote $\src\GG = \partial^-_{\dim \GG-1} \GG$ and $\tgt\GG = \partial^+_{\dim \GG -1}{\GG}$ and call these the \emph{source} and \emph{target} of $\GG$. \begin{lemma} For every ps-context $\GG$, the globular set $V(\src\GG)$ is exactly the sub-globular set $\src{V\GG}$ of $V\GG$, and similarly $V(\tgt\GG)$ is the sub-globular set $\tgt{V\GG}$. \end{lemma} \begin{proof} By definition, $V(\src\GG)$ contains the same elements as $V(\GG)$ in dimension up to $\dim\GG-2$, and is empty in dimensions $\dim\GG$ and higher.
+\begin{lemma} For every ps-context $\GG$, the globular set $V(\src\GG)$ is exactly the sub-globular set $\src{V\GG}$ of $V\GG$, and similarly $V(\tgt\GG)$ is the sub-globular set $\tgt{V\GG}$. \end{lemma} \begin{proof} By definition, $V(\src\GG)$ contains the same elements as $V(\GG)$ in dimension up to $\dim\GG-2$, and is empty in dimensions $\dim\GG$ and higher.
 So by Proposition~\ref{prop:src-tgt-|>}, it suffices to check that in dimension $\dim\GG-1$, the globular set $V(\src\GG)$ contains exactly the minimal elements for the preorder $\triangleleft$ in $V(\GG)$, with source and target fixed.
 This is true by a straightforward induction.
 In the case of the target, it, it is similar, except one has to check that we only keep the maximal element.
 For the induction to work, we thus have to also show that in a derivation of the form $(\GG,y:A,f:\Hom{}xy)\vdashps$ with $\dim A = \dim \GG -2$ the last variable in the context $\partial^+\GG$ is the maximal element of type $A$ in $\GG$. \end{proof}

-\subsection{Operations and coherences}
+\subsection{Operations and coherences.}

-In order to translate the Grothendieck-Maltsiniotis definition of weak $\omega$-categories, we extend the type theory $\Glob$ describing globular sets with term constructor which realize the algebraic structure.
+In order to translate the Grothendieck-Maltsiniotis definition of weak $\omega$-categories in type theory, we extend the type theory $\Glob$ with term constructors which correspond the operations present in those categories.

-\paragraph{Signature of the theory.} We extend the signature of the theory $\Glob$ with two term constructors $\cohop$ and $\coh$ that mirror the lifting that are formally added in the Grothendieck-Maltsiniotis definition of weak $\omega$-categories.
+\paragraph{Signature of the theory.} We extend the signature of the theory $\Glob$ with two term constructors $\cohop$ and $\coh$, which correspond to the liftings that are formally added in the Grothendieck-Maltsiniotis definition of weak $\omega$-categories.
 Both of these constructors take as arguments a context, a type and a substitution, in such a way that terms in the theory are now either variables, or of the form $\cohop_{\GG,A}[\Gg]$ or $\coh_{\GG,A}[\Gg]$, with $\GG$ a context, $A$ a type and $\Gg$ a substitution.
 We define the set of variables of a term constructed this way as